-Temporarily adds rules regarding professional boxing and professional unarmed combat, superseding LSA Document #10-431(E).
+Temporarily adds rules regarding professional boxing and professional mixed martial arts.
 Temporarily repeals 68 IAC 22 and 68 IAC 23.
 Statutory authority: IC 4-33-22.
-Effective December 21, 2010.
+Effective September 16, 2011.

-- (1) professional boxing; and - (2) professional unarmed combat. - (b) The following definitions apply throughout this document unless otherwise indicated: - (1) "Amateur boxer" means an individual participating in boxing who: - (A) has never received a purse or prize with a value greater than one hundred dollars (\$100) in any state, country, or tribal nation; and - (B) does not hold a license as a professional boxer issued by the commission. - (2) "Amateur boxing bout" means a bout in which only: - (A) boxing or sparring is conducted; and - (B) amateur boxers participate. - (3) "Amateur boxing event" means an event in which only a series of amateur boxing bouts occur. - (4) "Amateur unarmed combat bout" means a bout in which only: - (A) mixed martial arts is conducted; and - (B) amateur unarmed competitors participate. - (5) "Amateur unarmed combat event" means an event in which only a series of amateur unarmed combat bouts occur. - (6) "Amateur unarmed competitor" means an individual participating in mixed martial arts under IC 4-33-22-18 who: - (A) has never received a purse or prize with a value greater than one hundred dollars (\$100) in any state, country, or tribal nation; and - (B) does not hold a license as a professional unarmed competitor issued by the commission. - (7) "Announcer" means an individual licensed as an announcer under this document who has been: - (A) retained by a promoter; and - (B) approved by the commission; - to serve as the announcer for an event. - (8) "Bout" means a series of rounds in which either boxing or unarmed combat is conducted. - (9) "Commission" means the Indiana gaming commission. - (10) "Commission representative" means any individual appointed by the executive director or his designee to regulate a particular: - (A) professional boxing event: - (B) professional-amateur boxing event; - (C) professional unarmed combat event; or - (D) professional-amateur unarmed combat event;

-for purposes of ensuring compliance with all requirements of IC 4-33-22 and this document.

-- (11) "Company" means a:

-- (A) sole proprietorship;

-- (B) general partnership;

-- (C) corporation;

-- (D) limited liability company;

-- (E) limited partnership;

-- (F) limited liability partnership;

-- (G) firm;

-- (H) club; or

-- (I) association.
+- (b) The following definitions apply throughout this document unless otherwise indicated: - (1) "Amateur boxer" means an individual participating in boxing who: - (A) has never received a purse or prize with a value greater than one hundred dollars (\$100) in any state, country, or tribal nation; and - (B) does not hold a license as a professional boxer or professional mixed martial artist issued by any state, country, or tribal nation. - (2) "Amateur boxing bout" means a bout in which only: - (A) boxing or sparring is conducted; and - (B) amateur boxers participate. - (3) "Amateur mixed martial artist" means an individual participating in mixed martial arts under IC 4- 33-22-18 who: - (A) has never received a purse or prize with a value greater than one hundred dollars (\$100) in any state, country, or tribal nation; and - (B) does not hold a license as a professional mixed martial artist or professional boxer issued by any state, country, or tribal nation. - (4) "Amateur mixed martial arts bout" means a bout in which only: - (A) mixed martial arts is conducted; and - (B) amateur mixed martial artists participate. - (5) "Amateur mixed martial arts event" means an event in which only a series of amateur mixed martial arts bouts occur. - (6) "Announcer" means an individual licensed as an announcer under this document who has been: (A) retained by a promoter; and - (B) approved by the commission; - to serve as the announcer for an event. - (7) "Bout" means a series of rounds in which either boxing or mixed martial arts is conducted. - (8) "Commission" means the Indiana gaming commission. - (9) "Commission representative" means any individual appointed by the executive director or his designee to regulate a particular: - (A) professional boxing event; - (B) professional-amateur boxing event; - (C) professional mixed martial arts event; or - (D) professional-amateur mixed martial arts event; - for purposes of ensuring compliance with all requirements of IC 4-33-22 and this document. - (10) "Company" means a: - (A) sole proprietorship; - (B) general partnership; - (C) corporation; - (D) limited liability company; - (E) limited partnership; - (F) limited liability partnership; - (G) firm; - (H) club; or - (I) association.

-- (12) "Complimentary ticket" means any ticket provided to an individual, in order for the individual to observe a: